Southeast (Washington, D.C.): Government

 Politically, Southeast includes most of Ward 8, as well as much of Ward 6 and Ward 7.
 Marion Barry, the former mayor of Washington, D.C., served as D.C.
 Council Member for Ward 8 until his death on November 23, 2014.

 Culture

 Nationals Park, the current ballpark for MLB's Washington Nationals, opened in the Navy Yard neighborhood in March 2008.
-A $3.7 billion mixed-use stadium project to house the NFL's Washington Commanders is scheduled to open in the Hill East neighborhood in 2030.
+A $3.8 billion New Stadium at RFK Campus project to house the NFL's Washington Commanders is scheduled to open in the Hill East neighborhood in 2030.

 Transportation

-Southeast Washington, D.C. is accessible via the Blue, Orange, Green and Silver Lines of the Washington Metro.
+Southeast Washington, D.C., is accessible via the Blue, Orange, Green and Silver Lines of the Washington Metro.

 Crime

-In years past, the quadrant was known by some Washington, D.C. metropolitan area residents as being plagued by a high crime rate, relative to the rest of the city.
+In years past, the quadrant had a high crime rate, relative to the rest of the city.

 Demographics

 The population of Southeast is predominantly black.
 However, the African American population is concentrated southeast of the Anacostia River; the areas northwest of the Anacostia River are majority White.
 The portions of the quadrant southeast of the Anacostia are tree-lined and neighborly.
 However, shopping, dining, entertainment, and cultural options are limited, so some residents travel either downtown or to the suburbs for such services.
 There are several black middle class neighborhoods in Southeast, such as Hillcrest, Penn Branch, and Fort Dupont.
 The areas northwest of the Anacostia contains some of the wealthiest parts of the city, including the southern half of the famous and politically connected Capitol Hill neighborhood.
 Cultural events/activities include the annual Martin Luther King Jr. Birthday parade, the free weekly summer jazz concerts in Fort Dupont Park, the Fort Dupont ice-rink, the Anacostia Museum of the Smithsonian Institution, the Anacostia Arts Center, and THEARC tennis, arts and learning center for youth on Mississippi Avenue.
 The population of the southeast quadrant is roughly 226,084.